 How will you dedicate your Hannukah?

 The Hebrew word Hannukah literally means dedication, referencing the (re)dedication of the Temple over 2500 years ago after it was desecrated and destroyed in the battle of the Maccabees against the army of Antiochus.
-The rededication was enacted with the lighting of the 7 branched menorah in the Temple.
-Later, because the 7 branched menorah was not supposed to bit outside the Temple (Talmud Menachot 28b), and in connection with the symbolism of the Talmudic version of the story when the last tiny cruze of oil miraculously lasted 8 nights (Talmud Shabbat 21b), an 8 branched Hannukiah holding 9 candles, aka a Hannukah menorah, was instituted.
+The re-dedication was enacted with the lighting of the 7 branched menorah in the Temple.
+Later, because the 7 branched menorah was not supposed to be outside the Temple (Talmud Menachot 28b), and in connection with the symbolism of the Talmudic version of the story when the last tiny cruse of oil miraculously lasted 8 nights (Talmud Shabbat 21b), an 8 branched Hanukkah holding 9 candles, aka a Hannukah menorah, was instituted.

-But I want to offer another way of understanding that word dedication.
+I'd like to offer another way of understanding that word: dedication.

 Perhaps while the candles are burning, we take the opportunity to just be.
 Just be in the moment, in the present.
 Hannukah is a holiday but it's not like Shabbat or other chagim (festivals) where we miss school or work.
 In this way, Hannukah integrates the sacred and the every day.
 Perhaps Hannukah can be an opportunity to remind ourselves the power of integrating small rituals into our daily lives, to bring more holiness into our routines.

 Perhaps this is why most Hannukah candles only last 30 minutes, unlike most Shabbat candles which last hours providing light all night and are often still burning when it’s time for bed.
-Sometimes I wish the Hannukah candles burned longer too, but alas.
+There are times I wish the Hannukah candles burned longer, but alas.
 We must savor the light while it does last.

-Whether you find this practice of women’s exemption from work while the candles are burning to be sexist (implying they should be working all the rest of the time and that’s the only time they have “off”) or whether you find this a comforting, freeing, relief that gives you permission to take advantage of not working and to just enjoy the candles, or whether you feel both feelings (I’d love to hear your thoughts and opinions), I’m inspired by the opportunity this idea invites.
+You may find this practice of women’s exemption from work while the candles are burning to be sexist (implying they should be working all the rest of the time and that’s the only time they have “off”).
+Perhaps you find this a comforting, freeing, relief that gives you permission to take advantage of not working and to just enjoy the candles, (or perhaps a bit of both -I’d love to hear your thoughts and opinions), I admit, I am inspired by the opportunity and idea of compulsory rest and reflection.

 Whether or not you see yourself as “exempt” from work while the candles are burning or whether this idea is an invitation for exploring your spiritual practice, let’s use the time while the candles are burning as sacred time.
-So many of us don’t always get to take sacred time for ourselves for whatever reason.
+So many of us don’t always get to take sacred time for ourselves for a variety of reasons.